-On the recent version of the SoundPrint app – I no longer see a history of my submissions – how do I retrieve them?
+On a new version of the SoundPrint app - I no longer see a history of my submissions - how do I retreive them?

 See this link HERE for what to do.

-I want to help get more venues measured in my city (i.e. raise noise pollution awareness), How can I help?
+I want to help get more venues measured in my city, How can I help?

 SoundPrint has a city ambassador program currently in the works where you can help lead or contribute to efforts to raise noise pollution awareness by increasing the number SoundPrint submissions to the database to enrich the data so that the public, venue managers and city officials can be informed as to how loud or quiet a venue in their city actually is.